govt6019/website/README.md

   setup.qmd              install R and Positron before the first section theme/                 LaTeX/Quarto theme files the sources need to render
 ```

-The site is built and published by `.github/workflows/publish.yml` on every
-push to `main`, so the rendered HTML is not committed and the repository holds
-one copy of each file rather than two.

-To preview locally, run `quarto render` from inside `web/`.
-Output goes to
-`docs/`, which is ignored by git.
-Links to course materials will not resolve in
-a local preview until you also run `cp -r materials docs/materials`, which is
-what the workflow does.

 Homework is ungraded, but you are strongly encouraged to do it properly anyway: the two in-class exams are
 built in exactly this style, so it is the best exam preparation available.